robertshepherdcpp/ont/README.md

     int i{};
 }
 ```
-This is good because we can forgett about remembering to default construct types using that!
+This is good because we can forget about remembering to default construct types using that!

 ### Header Files